tm-LBenson/AWS-Slides/_posts/2024-1-5-section-1-lesson-3.md

 #### Key Security Practices

-It’s crucial to implement strong security measures to protect your AWS resources.
+It’s important to implement strong security measures to protect your AWS resources.

 - **Password Policies**: Enforce rules like password complexity and expiration to enhance security.
-- **Multi-Factor Authentication (MFA)**: Use MFA to add an extra security layer, crucial for protecting sensitive operations.
+- **Multi-Factor Authentication (MFA)**: Use MFA to add an extra security layer, important for protecting sensitive operations.

 ---